DaveBakker/extint/README.md

 Loads a dynamically linkable library, gets the function pointers to the specified functions and wraps those pointers with some wrapper code.

 #### Arguments
-- library: Path to the library.
+- `library`: Path to the library.
 (Usually .dll files on Windows).
-- functions: A map with each key naming which function to exctract.
+- `functions`: A map with each key naming which function to exctract.
 Every key should be mapped to a array with two elements: the return type and another array containing the argument types.